 CB5’s Landmarks committee weighs in on proposed changes to existing landmarks and reviews applications for new landmarks.
 The committee’s recommendations give the city’s Landmarks Preservation Commission (LPC) a valuable community perspective on some of the district’s most priceless buildings.

-Generally meets on the first Tuesday of the month at 6pm.
+Generally meets on the fourth Tuesday of the month at 6pm.
 Meeting time and location subject to change.
 Please refer to our calendar.